Applications open on 4 March 2024

 Judging Process

-- The scholarship will commence in August or September in consultation with the Walkley Foundation and WIN News.
+• The scholarship will commence between September 2024 and March 2025 in consultation with the Walkley Foundation and WIN News.

 Questions